 In the research area of knowledge engineering, a number of ontology integration methods and tools exist.
-Among them, Chimaera [18] and PROMPT [14] are the few, which have working prototypes.
-Both tools support the merging of ontological terms i.e. class and attribute names from various sources.
+Among them, Chimaera [19] and PROMPT [15] are the few, which have working prototypes.
+Both tools support the merging of ontological terms i.e., class and attribute names from various sources.
 The processes start by running a matching algorithm on class names in the pair of ontologies to suggest the merging points.
 The matching algorithm either looks for an exact match in class names or for a match on prefixes, suffixes, and word root of class names.
 A user can then choose from these matching points, or proceed on his/her own initiative.
+PROMPT provides more automation in ontology merging than Chimaera does.
 For each merging operation, PROMPT suggests the user to perform a sequence of actions on copying the classes and their attributes, creating necessary subclasses and putting them in the right places in the hierarchy.
 Some other systems use a composite approach to achieve better matching results.
 GLUE [11] is a system uses composite approach to combine different matching strategy.
 It uses machine learning techniques for individual matchers and an automatic combination of match results.

 Recently, there have emerged some preliminary studies trying to perform ontology mapping via analyzing an extensional description of concepts and deriving mappings by comparing extensional descriptions.
-[27] proposes a method called FCA-MERGE, based on the theory of formal concept analysis, for merging ontologies following a bottom up approach and the method is guided by application-specific instances of the given source ontologies that are to be merged.
-[3] uses techniques well known from the area of data mining (association rules) for the task of catalogue integration.
+[28] proposes a method called FCA-MERGE, based on the theory of formal concept analysis, for merging ontologies following a bottom up approach and the method is guided by application-specific instances of the given source ontologies that are to be merged.
+[2] uses techniques well known from the area of data mining (association rules) for the task of catalogue integration.

 Our approach is in line with the latter group of endeavours.
 Yet it differs from them in the following ways.
 First information retrieval models are used to represent concept extension and calculate similarity between concepts.
-This gives us a practical way to rank the mapping results.
-When a large amount of mappings are predicated, ranking them is especially useful for the user.
-In addition, the leverage of vector space model allows us to take into account the hierarchical and contextual information of concepts in a unified manner.
+This gives us a practical way to rank the mapping results, which lead to the more prominent mappings be listed on top.
+When a large amount of mappings are predicated, ranking them is especially useful to help the user concentrate on the more likely to be correct ones.
+In addition, the leverage of vector space model allows taking into account the hierarchical information of the concept in a unified manner.
 Second, we use graphical notations to represent the ontology and the mapping results.
-This makes it easier for the user to understand the model and get quick overviews.
+This makes it easier for the user to understand the model and get an overview, as it is commonly understood that thanks to the innate human spatial reasoning abilities, we can interpret information represented as complex pictures much more easily than we can as lines of text.
 Furthermore, we have explored the possibility of incorporating WordNet into the framework to achieve better mapping results.

-8 Conclusions
+8. Conclusions